 Status - Median Barrier between Milepost 146 to 160 completed December 2011.

-Median Barrier between Milepost 141 to 150 is under construction.
-Anticipated completion date is July 2014
+Median Barrier between Milepost 141 to 150 completed July 2014

 30. Facilities Improvements - Buildings

 This project includes inspection, assessment and implementation of the remedial measures necessary to bring 50+ year old Toll Utility Buildings, Toll Plazas and Maintenance Buildings on the Parkway and Turnpike into compliance with current building codes and operational standards.
 This project will also provide funding for immediate repairs by maintenance forces.